Accessibility Legislation & Regulations

 The Accessibility for Ontarians with Disabilities Act (AODA) was established in 2005 and is now law in Ontario.
 The purpose of the AODA is to assist businesses and organizations throughout Ontario in reducing barriers to become more accessible to people with disabilities.
 The goal of the Act is to make the Province of Ontario completely accessible by 2025.

-The Act is comprised of five laws known as standards which work together to reduce barriers found in daily life.
-The five accessibility standards provide requirements about how to make the following elements accessible:
+The Act is comprised of five standards which work together to reduce barriers found in daily life.
+The five accessibility standards include the areas of:

 - Customer Service